celestiaorg/celestia-node/docs/adr/adr-009-public-api.md

     // GetShare returns the Share from the given data Root at the given row/col
     // coordinates.
     GetShare(ctx context.Context, root *Root, row, col int) (Share, error)
+    // GetShares gets all shares in an EDS.
+    // Shares are returned in a row-by-row order.
+    GetShares(ctx context.Context, root *share.Root) ([][]share.Share, error)
-    // GetSharesByNamespace returns all shares of the given nID from the given data
+    // GetSharesByNamespace gets all shares from an EDS within the given namespace.
-    // Root.
+    // Shares are returned in a row-by-row order if the namespace spans multiple rows.
     GetSharesByNamespace(
       ctx context.Context,
       root *Root,
       nID namespace.ID,
-    ) ([]Share, error)
+    ) (share.NamespaceShares, error)
     // SharesAvailable subjectively validates if Shares committed to the given data
     // Root are available on the network.
     SharesAvailable(ctx context.Context, root *Root) error